 Refers to the 1 percent annual chance flood; or, a flood that has a 1 percent chance of being equaled or exceeded in any single year.
-It is NOT a literal term.
-A 100-year flood can occur several times or never within a 100-year period.
+It is NOT a literal term; multiple 100 year floods could occur each century.
+There is about a 26 percent chance that a hundred year flood will happen during a 30 year mortgage.